Friday, June 22, 2007

 recumbent in brass at my feet.

-A squirrel, brazen, fixes me
+A squirrel, brazen, fixes me with blank eyes

-with blank eyes while lithe young women,
+while lithe young women, bobbing in tandem,

 do pushups against a park bench.